mmandav1/target-myretail-service/README.md

 ## How to build project

 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.
-You can use the below command if you want to build the project without sing any IDE. mvn clean install
+You can use the below command if you want to build the project without using any IDE.

+mvn clean install